How to Select a Printer Tray with Tray Selector

 You can setup Tray Selector to print a watermark on a document when it is printed.
 This normally appears as semi-transparent text behind the text on each page.
 Tray Selector will add the watermark, print the document then remove it after the printing has taken place.

-To do this click the button shown highlighed below on a profile to show the watermark dialog box also shown below:
+To do this click the button shown highlighted below on a profile to show the watermark dialog box.

-It’s also possible in the same way to watermark your exta copies for example if you want to print an extra copy with a “COPY” watermark as shown below:
+It's also possible to watermark your extra copies, for example if you want to print an extra copy with a "COPY" watermark.

 Macros in word exist to do this but there is no need just use Tray Selector.